litt1e-p/percentageStackBar/README.md

 # PercentageStackBar

-stack bar with percentage view for vue
+stack bar with percentage view for vue2.x

 #### Installation